-- 7.1 Events of Default.
-The occurrence and continuance of any one or more of the following events shall constitute a Default: - (a) The Borrower shall fail to pay (i) any principal of any Loan when the same becomes due and payable; or (ii) any interest on any Loan or other amount payable by the Borrower under this Agreement within five Business Days after the same becomes due and payable.
+7.1 Events of Default.
+The occurrence and continuance of any one or more of the following events shall constitute a Default:

+(a) The Borrower shall fail to pay (i) any principal of any Loan when the same becomes due and payable; or (ii) any interest on any Loan or other amount payable by the Borrower under this Agreement within five Business Days after the same becomes due and payable.

-- (b) Any representation or warranty made by the Borrower or any Subsidiary Guarantor in any Loan Document shall prove to have been incorrect in any material respect when made. - (c) The Borrower shall fail to perform or observe (i) any covenant set forth in Section 10.10, 10.11, 10.12, 10.13, 10.14, 10.15, 10.16 or 10.17 of the Syndicated Agreement as incorporated herein by reference; or (ii) any other covenant contained in Section 10 of the Syndicated Agreement as incorporated herein by reference or in any other Loan Document and such default is not remedied within 30 days after the earlier of (i) a Responsible Officer obtaining actual knowledge of such default, and (ii) the Borrower or a Subsidiary receiving written notice of such default from the Bank (any such written notice to be identified as a "notice of default" and to refer specifically to this Section 7.1(c)). - (d) The Subsidiary Guaranty shall cease to be in full force and effect with respect to any Material Domestic Subsidiary, or any Material Domestic Subsidiary shall contest the validity thereof. - (e) Any "Event of Default" under and as defined in the Syndicated Agreement shall occur and be continuing; provided for purposes of this Section, Indebtedness as used in Section 12.1.4 of the Syndicated Agreement shall include debt under the Syndicated Agreement. - 7.2 Remedies.
-Upon an actual or deemed entry of an order for relief with respect to the Borrower under the United States Bankruptcy Code, all obligations hereunder shall immediately become due and payable in full and the commitment of the Bank to make Loans shall be terminated, in each case without further presentment, demand, protest or notice of any kind, all of which the Borrower hereby expressly waives; and upon the occurrence of any other Default, the Bank may, by notice to the Borrower, terminate the commitment of the Bank to make Loans and/or declare the principal of and accrued interest on each Loan, and all other amounts payable hereunder, to be fort hwith due and payable, in each case without further presentment, demand, protest or notice of any kind, all of which the Borrower hereby expressly waives.
+(b) Any representation or warranty made by the Borrower or any Subsidiary Guarantor in any Loan Document shall prove to have been incorrect in any material respect when made.

+(c) The Borrower shall fail to perform or observe (i) any covenant set forth in Section 10.10, 10.11, 10.12, 10.13, 10.14, 10.15, 10.16 or 10.17 of the Syndicated Agreement as incorporated herein by reference; or (ii) any other covenant contained in Section 10 of the Syndicated Agreement as incorporated herein by reference or in any other Loan Document and such default is not remedied within 30 days after the earlier of (i) a Responsible Officer obtaining actual knowledge of such default, and (ii) the Borrower or a Subsidiary receiving written notice of such default from the Bank (any such written notice to be identified as a "notice of default" and to refer specifically to this Section 7.1(c)).

+(d) The Subsidiary Guaranty shall cease to be in full force and effect with respect to any Material Domestic Subsidiary, or any Material Domestic Subsidiary shall contest the validity thereof.

+(e) Any "Event of Default" under and as defined in the Syndicated Agreement shall occur and be continuing; provided for purposes of this Section, Indebtedness as used in Section 12.1.4 of the Syndicated Agreement shall include debt under the Syndicated Agreement.

+7.2 Remedies.
+Upon an actual or deemed entry of an order for relief with respect to the Borrower under the United States Bankruptcy Code, all obligations hereunder shall immediately become due and payable in full and the commitment of the Bank to make Loans shall be terminated, in each case without further presentment, demand, protest or notice of any kind, all of which the Borrower hereby expressly waives; and upon the occurrence of any other Default, the Bank may, by notice to the Borrower, terminate the commitment of the Bank to make Loans and/or declare the principal of and accrued interest on each Loan, and all other amounts payable hereunder, to be forthwith due and payable in full, whereupon the outstanding principal amount of each Loan, all interest thereon and all other amounts payable hereunder shall be forthwith due and payable, in each case without further presentment, demand, protest or notice of any kind, all of which the Borrower hereby expressly waives.